Xtendera/LossDL/README.md

 # System Requirements

-- A relativly modern 64-bit CPU
+- A relatively modern 64-bit CPU
 - A stable and fast internet connection
 - At least 8 GB RAM
 - 500MB+ of storage (depending on the length of the songs list)